These Endive Appetizers with Ricotta and Gems are super light and easy to make. Beautiful contrasting colors, textures and flavors.

 - 1/4 cup finely chopped roasted almonds

-- 1 tbsp minced fresh chives or green onion
+- 1 tablespoon minced fresh chives or green onion

-- 1/2 tsp honey (or to taste) - or drizzle of balsamic reduction
+- 1/2 teaspoon honey (or to taste) - or drizzle of balsamic reduction

 - pinch kosher salt and pepper